tuwukee/jwt_sessions/README.md

 Available `JWTSessions::Session.new` options:

 - **payload**: a hash object with session data which will be included into an access token payload.
-Default is empty hash.
+Default is an empty hash.
 - **refresh_payload**: a hash object with session data which will be included into a refresh token payload.
-Default is value of the access payload.
+Default is a value of the access payload.
 - **access_claims**: a hash object with [JWT claims](https://github.com/jwt/ruby-jwt#support-for-reserved-claim-names) which will be validated within the access token payload.
 F.e. `{ aud: ["admin"], verify_aud: true }` meaning that the token can be used only by "admin" audience.
 Also, the endpoint can automatically validate claims instead.
 See `token_claims` method.
 - **refresh_claims**: a hash object with [JWT claims](https://github.com/jwt/ruby-jwt#support-for-reserved-claim-names) which will be validated within the refresh token payload.
 - **namespace**: a string object which helps to group sessions by a custom criteria.
 For example, sessions can be grouped by user ID, then it'll be possible to logout the user from all devises.
 More info [Sessions Namespace](#sessions-namespace).